 Research Symposia and Scientific Meetings

-The Life Sciences Student Research Symposium gathers students from a variety of departments and programs, including biochemistry, to present their biologically-related projects.
+Biochemistry students present their projects at the campus-wide, day-long event Celebrating Collaborations: Students and Faculty Working Together where the entire Smith College community of undergraduate researchers presents their independent work.
 Students present their research in a poster format identical to that at national scientific meetings.
-Biochemistry students also present their projects at the campus-wide, day-long event Celebrating Collaborations: Students and Faculty Working Together where the entire Smith College community of undergraduate researchers presents their independent work.

 Student Participation at National and Regional Scientific Meetings